 Public funding constraints may direct states to selectively target special populations, for example, pregnant women or adolescents.

 Beginning with data released or re-released in 2012, a change was made to the data beginning with 2008.
-A new variable was included in the dataset.
-The variable ARRESTS looks at how many times, if any, a client was arrested in the 30 days preceding his or her admission into treatment.
-The variable has been recoded to protect the confidentiality of patient records.
-Please see Appendix B of the Codebook for further information.
-The variable ARRESTS will not be present on any files going backwards from 2006 to 2007.
+A new variable reports the number of times, if any, that a client was arrested in the 30 days preceding his or her admission into treatment.
+The variable is not present on any files prior to 2008.

 Beginning with data released or re-released in 2012, changes were made to the full TEDS-D series going back to 2006.
-The changes consisted of:
+The changes consisted of the following:

-To further protect respondent and provider privacy, all Drug and Alcohol Services Information System (DASIS) unique identification numbers have been removed from the public-use data.
-Therefore, no linkages are possible between the TEDS and National Survey of Substance Abuse Treatment Services (N-SSATS) public-use files.
+To further protect respondent and provider privacy, all Behavioral Health Services Information System (BHSIS) unique identification numbers have been removed from the public-use data.
+Therefore, no linkages are possible between the TEDS and the National Survey of Substance Abuse Treatment Services (N-SSATS) public-use files.

 Users should consult the TEDS Crosswalks for a breakdown of the data collected in each state and their corresponding TEDS codes, including state-by-state descriptions of exceptions or anomalies in reporting practices.

-The data were collected from the states by Synectics for Management Decisions, Incorporated.
+The data were collected from the states by Synectics for Management Decisions, Incorporated, on behalf of SAMHSA.